 The key to having a great day is in setting yourself up for success with a healthy morning routine.
-This is especially true for kindergarten teachers, who have so much to do in each and every day.
+All things considered, this is especially true for kindergarten teachers who have so much to do in each and every day.
 Starting the morning ready to tackle the day is an important strategy for getting the most out of your teaching.
-To set up a great morning routine to get off on the right foot daily, try these morning routine ideas.
+In order to set up a great morning routine to get off on the right foot daily, try these morning routine ideas.

 When you’re waking up early in the morning to teach, it can be difficult to think about waking up earlier.
 However, an important element to the morning routine of successful educators is giving yourself plenty of time.

-By waking up early, you give yourself plenty of time to get fully ready for teaching and take care of yourself.
-You’ll even have a little bit of morning leisure time without feeling crunched and rushed.
-Once you start the day rushed, it’s tough to catch up enough to relax and feel in control.
-By waking up bright and early, you get a head start on the day and control of your morning.
+When you wake up early, you give yourself plenty of time to get fully ready for teaching and take care of yourself.
+Also, you’ll have a little bit of morning leisure time without feeling crunched and rushed.
+When you start the day rushed, it’s tough to catch up enough to relax and feel in control.
+But by waking up bright and early, you get a head start on the day and control of your morning.

-The key to being able to wake up early is consistency.
+Overall, the key to being able to wake up early is consistency.
 Going to bed on time and waking up at a consistent time each morning will make the transition much smoother.
-Once you start pushing your bedtime back or pressing snooze, your body will be out of the habit.
-As soon as that alarm goes off, out of bed you get!
+Obviously, once you start pushing your bedtime back or pressing snooze, your body will be out of the habit.
+So as soon as that alarm goes off, get out of bed!

 Your morning routine doesn’t have to be exclusively productive.
 In fact, it’s better if it isn’t!
-You’re more likely to be setting up a morning routine for success you vary it.
-Include plenty of time that’s spent taking care of yourself.
+All in all, you’re more likely to set up a morning routine for success if you vary it.
+Therefore, include plenty of time that’s spent taking care of yourself.
 During a busy morning, taking care of yourself will fuel you mentally and emotionally.

-You might consider including a bit of meditation or yoga in the morning to calm and center your mind.
-Or you could also make yourself a delicious breakfast, or a particularly good cup of coffee.
-You might even try just spending a few minutes with a good book.
+For one thing, you might consider including a bit of meditation or yoga in the morning to calm and center your mind.
+On the other hand, you could make yourself a delicious breakfast or a particularly good cup of coffee.
+Additionally, you might try just spending a few minutes with a good book.
 There are plenty of ways you can offer yourself some self-care time.

-Remember that being a good teachRemember that being a good teacher means that your fuel tank needs to be full, too!
+Finally, remember that being a good teacher means that your fuel tank needs to be full, too!
 Taking time to take care of yourself is important.
-It allows you to show up as your best self to your students and reenergizes you. er means that your fuel tank needs to be full, too!
-Taking time to take care of yourself is an important part of being able to consistently show up as your best self for your students.
+It not only allows you to show up as your best self to your students, but also re-energizes you.

-If you’re prone to forgetfulness in the morning, don’t just rely on your tired mind to keep track.
+If you’re prone to forgetfulness in the morning, then don’t just rely on your tired mind to keep track.
 When you have a lot to accomplish in the morning, try using a morning routine checklist.
-It can help you notate your laundry list of tasks for the morning.
-If your list remains the same each day, consider using a laminated list or whiteboard.
+For example, it can help you note your laundry list of tasks for the morning.
+On the other hand, if your list remains the same each day, consider using a laminated list or whiteboard.
 With these, you can check off tasks as you go.
 Then you can wipe off the past day’s checkmarks and start fresh each morning.

 However, if you have different tasks each morning, you might need something different.
 Consider spending some time each day jotting down what you need to do.
 There are a few ways to accomplish this.
-You could include it as part of your morning routine before you start the day.
-Another tip involves you writing it up the night before, so your list is ready to go.
+Firstly, you could include it as part of your morning routine before you start the day.
+Also, another tip involves you writing it up the night before, so your list is ready to go.
 You could use a method like bullet journaling or find a morning routine template to use for yourself.
-Either way, writing down what you need to do is one of the best ways to keep track.
+In any case, writing down what you need to do is one of the best ways to keep track.

-You can also prepare in advance to make your morning routine more efficient.
-Meal prepping your breakfasts is a great way to save yourself some cooking time.
-It also ensures that you have a healthy meal!
+Additionally, you can prepare in advance to make your morning routine more efficient.
+For example, meal prepping your breakfasts is a great way to save yourself some cooking time.
+Not to mention, it ensures that you have a healthy meal!
 Picking out your outfit the night before can save your morning self the time of browsing through your closet.
-Preparing for the next day by getting into bed early guarantees that you won’t be groggy in the morning.
+Overall, preparing for the next day by getting into bed early guarantees that you won’t be groggy in the morning.
 Spending a little bit of time each night preparing is setting your morning self up for success!